BIM Modeling and Management

 BIM ManagementDigital Twin5D Cost ControlComplex GeometryMEP Coordination

-Exterior visualization derived from the coordinated BIM Digital Twin model
+Exterior visualization derived from the coordinated BIM model

-Exterior visualization generated directly from the federated BIM model, reflecting coordinated geometry and façade systems.
+Exterior visualization generated from the federated BIM model, reflecting coordinated geometry and façade systems.

 Executive Summary